Oksana Balashova, Ismail Doga Karatepe, Aishah Namukasa (Eds.):

 advantage realisation, performance issues and to

-in research as well as in practice.
-This series will focus on the latest
+attention in research as well as in practice.
+This series will focus on the

-research results in this field.
-This volume consists of a series of research
+latest research results in this field.
+This volume consists of a series of

-articles divided into two sections.
-Part 1 examines the policy dimensions of
+research articles divided into two sections.
+Part 1 examines the policy

 Re-Framing Trade.
 Union Mobilisation against the General Agreement on Trade in Services (GATS)